 Over the past twenty years, I have built up knowledge and experience as a software engineer, language technologist, lecturer, project leader, advisor and board member.
 I worked in business, education, research and government:

-- Business: Medical Development Technology in Oisterwijk, Polderland Language & Speech Technology in Nijmegen and the Nederlandse Organisatie voor Taal- en Spraaktechnologie in Nijmegen
+- Business: Medical Development Technology in Oisterwijk, Polderland Language & Speech Technology in Nijmegen and (as board member at) the Netherlands Organisation for Language and Speech Technology (NOTaS) in Nijmegen

-- Education: Rijksuniversiteit Groningen and Birmingham City University (U.K.)
+- Education: University of Groningen and (the Technology Innovation Centre of) Birmingham City University (U.K.)

-At the latter two organisations, he was project manager of the Flemish-Dutch Human Language Technology Agency (HLT Agency or TST-Centrale), a repository for digital Dutch language resources.
+At INL and NTU, I was project leader of the Flemish-Dutch Human Language Technology Agency (HLT Agency or TST-Centrale), a repository for digital Dutch language resources.

 Since March 2015, I have been working on digital preservation of digital information for the National Archives in The Hague.
 I started as a preservation advisor and am now preservation officer.
 I also became a board member of the Open Preservation Foundation and am involved in projects of the Dutch Digital Heritage Network.

 As mentioned, Veenentaal develops language applications.
 The Veenentaal hobby project is a way of keeping up to date with developments in the field of language and speech technology.
 Where possible, Veenentaal uses existing open source applications to demonstrate what is available and possible.